gustawho/klook/README.md

-First attempt to port to KF5 - unusable
+# KLook

-Klook is a quick preview feature based on Qt and Qt Quick, allows users to look at the contents of a file in the Dolphin
+A quick preview tool based on Qt and QtQuick, allows users to look at the contents of a file in Dolphin without running any third application.

+## Dependencies
-To build KLook you must have following programs and packages installed:
+To build KLook, make sure you have the following packages installed on your system:
-1) CMake
+* CMake >= 2.8.12
-2) KDE Frameworks 5
+* KDE Frameworks 5
-3) Extra CMake Modules
+* Extra CMake Modules (ECM)
-4) Qt 5

-To install it just do:
-1) mkdir build
-2) cd build
+* Qt 5 (is suggested to use the most recent version available for your system)

+## Compiling
+Within the project directory:
+1. `mkdir build`
+2. `cd build`
-3) cmake .. && make && make install
+3. `cmake .. && make && make install`

-If you want to use KLook from Dolphin you also have to apply Dolphin patches that make Klook show up on pressing space.
+NOTE: Keep in mind that in order to use KLook within Dolphin, you also have to build it with the required patches.

+## TODO:
+* Move away from deprecated libraries (Eg. KUrl)
+* Get rid of KDELibs4Support
+* Redesign the QML interface